-The trail system of the LHWA consists of the Flagler Trail which bisects the site from the Trailhead northeast to the St. Johns River and two loop trails.
+TRAILS AND ACCESS: The trail system of the LHWA consists of the Flagler Trail which bisects the site from the Trailhead northeast to the St. Johns River and two loop trails.
+The distance from the kiosk to the St. Johns River is 1.3 miles.

 The River Loop, blazed in yellow, is located at the northern end of the Flagler Trail traversing oak hammocks and mixed pine oak forests.
-This loop is approximately 0.6 miles long and provides several scenic views of the St. Johns River.
-The Floodplain Loop, approximately one mile long, is located at the southern end of the Trailhead and is blazed in orange.
+This loop is approximately 1.4 miles long and provides several scenic views of the St. Johns River.

+The Floodplain Loop, approximately 0.9 miles long, is located at the southern end of the Trailhead and is blazed in orange.
 This trail is seasonally flooded, but provides extensive views of the Lake Harney Floodplain and a great opportunity for bird watching and wildlife viewing.

-Observation Tower: Located overlooking the Lake Harney floodplain, the observation tower and approaching boardwalk offers a fantastic view at tree canopy level.
+Observation Tower: Overlooking the Lake Harney floodplain, the observation tower and approaching boardwalk offers a fantastic view at tree canopy level.
+The distance from the Parking Area to the top of the tower is 0.4 miles.